PaintNet: Unstructured Multi-Path Learning from 3D Point Clouds for Robotic Spray Painting: EXPERIMENTS

 \subsection{Results: Generalization}

 Up to our knowledge, we are proposing the first unstructured multi-path prediction method formalized as a supervised learning task.
-This comes with some key advantages as the possibility to easily re-train the models as more data becomes available with no need for changing the architecture or re-engineering the whole process, and to benefit from pre-trained models obtaining reliable performance even in case of data and time constraints.
-Both are realistic scenarios in industrial settings and in this section we investigate them, showing the generalization abilities of our approach by focusing on the most challenging \emph{containers} category.
+This approach comes with some key advantages as the possibility to easily re-train the models when more data become available with no need for changing the architecture or re-engineering the process.
+It is also possible to benefit from pre-trained models by obtaining reliable performance even in case of data and time constraints.
+These are realistic scenarios in industrial settings and in this section we investigate them, showing the generalization abilities of our approach by focusing on the most challenging \emph{containers} category.

 \textbf{Joint-training.} We learned a model on all four object classes covered by the PaintNet dataset (whole PaintNet training set, 675 samples).
 This allows the network to observe a large variability in 3D shapes and painting patterns and better capture their relation.
 The comparison between the obtained performance and that of a model learned only on the containers training set (70 samples) is presented in Fig.~\ref{fig:joint_training_containers} and shows the benefit of leveraging additional data.